Standing as a Councillor

 The Members are ordinary people from the District, who have been elected to represent one of 16 wards for a term of four years.
 Depending on its size, each ward has one, two or three Members to represent the interests of the residents.
 As a Member, you will act as a bridge between the public and the Council.
 You can expect to spend much of your time dealing with problems and questions from the community.

 Most Members sit on one or more of the various committees set up by the Council.
 Cabinet is the body which makes most decisions and is sometimes described as the 'executive committee'.
-There are also a number of panels which scrutinise the activities in particular service areas (eg Housing, Environmental Health or Cultural).
+There is also a Scrutiny Committee that reviews the work of Cabinet including its progress in delivering specific projects etc and also two committees that assist with the formulation of new policy.
 The determination of planning and licensing applications are particularly important and there are specific committees to deal with these issues.

 Ideally, the membership of the Council should reflect the diversity of the population in the District, with a wide range of backgrounds, interests and needs all represented.
 Although this is not always the case, the Members are all people who wish to improve the effectiveness of local services in the Winchester District, plus represent the views of the people of their ward.